Joe-Neville/aos-ipv6/aruba-ap-ipv6-deployment.md

 #### Example Network Diagram

 ![network-diagram](pictures/network-diagram-1.png)

+#### Note regarding Access Point Type

+Aruba offers three types of Access Point:

+- Campus - controller-managed.
+The AP boots and attempts to discover a controller.
+- Instant - controller-less.
+AP boots without the controller discovery process.
+By default, a 'Setup' SSID is broadcast to allow further configuration.
+- Unified - Automatic provisioning in controller-managed or controller-less mode.
+When the AP first boots the controller discovery process runs.
+If a controller is discovered the AP will run in a controller-managed state using an AOS image, downloaded from the controller.
+If no controller is found, the AP will run in Instant mode.

+In addition, an Instant AP can be manually converted to a Campus AP.
+All testing for this document was performed on IAPs converted to Campus APs.

 ### Design 1 - Stateful DHCPv6 with DHCPv6 Option 23 RDNSS and Option 24 DNS Search List